NotReallyNeeded/atomic-red-team-skeleton/atomic_yaml_to_md_converter_readme.md

 - Python 3.x
 - PyYAML

-Install dependency:
+Install the required dependency:

 ```powershell
 python -m pip install pyyaml
 ```
-Optional (only if you want to fetch MITRE descriptions automatically):
+Optional (only if you want to fetch MITRE ATT&CK descriptions automatically):

 ```powershell
 python -m pip install requests beautifulsoup4
 ```

+**Note:** In restricted corporate environments, pip access may be limited.
+If installation is blocked, request approval for the packages above via the standard software/exception process.
+If outbound access to MITRE is restricted, prefer using --attack-desc-file instead of --fetch-mitre.

 ## Usage